 This district is known for its wild nightlife and popularity with people relocating to Denver for work.
-LoDo is the heart of downtown Denver – it’s always alive with something to do.
+LoDo is the heart of downtown Denver, and it’s always alive with something to do.
 Restaurants, Art Galleries, Bars, and Sports games fill the dockett of most LoDo residents.
-You can live, work, and play all within a few square miles living in LoDo.
+You can live, work, and play all within a few square miles when living in LoDo.

 River North (RiNo)

-River North is Denver’s very own arts district.
-Most blocks seemingly house either a gallery or brewery, or both.
+RiNo is Denver’s very own arts district.
+Most blocks house a gallery, a brewery, or both.
 Rivaling LoDo for nightlife, RiNo is vibrant and energetic, pulsing with exuberance.
-If you’re a creative looking to connect with other artists, photographers, dancers, and the like – RiNo is the place for you.
+If you’re a creative looking to connect with other artists, photographers, dancers, and the like, RiNo is the place for you.

 Washington Park (Wash Park)